 In the good old bad old days of the 1980s, the Cape Independent Winemakers’ Guild was all about modest (but ambitious) practitioners learning and experimenting.
 The small auction they started was intended to draw attention to their success.

 By the time there was no longer a need to be independent of the big boys in the industry, and the word was dropped from the name, winemakers knew everything.
+They’d learnt mostly from Australia so, in particular, they knew it was necessary to pick grapes very ripe and whack them with oak.

 That depressing wisdom, rather than experimentation, was flaunted in the bigger and brighter annual auction.